John L. Weinberg: Early life

 Weinberg was the son of Sidney Weinberg, a banker at Goldman Sachs, and was born and grew up in the Westchester County suburb of Scarsdale.
 He was educated at Deerfield Academy.
 He graduated with an A.B. in economics from Princeton University in 1948 after completing a senior thesis titled "Status and Functions of Corporate Directors."
 He then attended Harvard Business School.
 He had served as a lieutenant in the U.S. Marines in World War II and was recalled for the Korean War.

 Career

 He joined Goldman Sachs in 1950 and rose to become a senior investment banker and chairman of the management committee, running the firm from 1976 to 1990.
 At Goldman, he resisted taking the firm public, and during his tenure, Goldman refused to work on hostile takeovers.

 He was a director of the Seagram drinks group, newspaper publisher Knight-Ridder, and the chemical firm Du Pont.
 He was a trustee of Princeton University and New York-Presbyterian Hospital.
 He endowed the Weinberg Center for Corporate Governance at the University of Delaware.

-He hired a man to keep his name and his firm's out of the press, and kept him off the full-time payroll (though he sat full-time at a desk in head office) so that if, improbably, a comment did slip out, it could be honestly dismissed as not coming from a Goldman Sachs employee.